-3. Move the volume to a disk other than the failing disk, as specified by the ! operand.
-You do not need to specify a target disk.

-volassist [-g disk_group] move volume !disk

-See Section 6.5.5 for information on replacing a failed disk.
+- 3. Move the volume to a disk other than the failing disk, as specified by the ! operand.
+Use the appropriate shell quoting convention to correctly interpret the !.
+You do not need to specify a target disk. - # volassist [-g disk_group] move volume !disk See Section 6.5.5 for information on replacing a failed disk.